cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-deploy-blueprint-locally.md

 # Overview

-While when deploying applications regularly you might use Cloudify's Manager (discussed later on in the Getting Started section), you can deploy your applications on your local machine or on a designated VM by utilizing Cloudify's Local Workflows.
+While you might use Cloudify's Manager (discussed later on in the Getting Started section) when deploying applications regularly, you can deploy your applications on your local machine or on a designated VM by utilizing Cloudify's Local Workflows.

 Local workflows allow you to execute Cloudify [Workflows](workflows-general.html) on your local environment.